 Say you want to walk 30 minutes a day, five days per week.
 You could do one long 30-minute walk, or you could break it up.
 Maybe you take two 15-minute walks, or maybe even three 10-minute walks!
 Just make sure you’re staying consistent with your schedule.

 #3 Always Know Your “Why”

 Remember when you read the section on the benefits of walking a couple of minutes ago?
 That was fun, right?
 You started to visualize a happier and healthier version of you.
-It felt good and you felt motivated.
-But, motivation is fleeting.
+It felt good, and you felt motivated.
+But life happens.
+Schedules get busy, and motivation is fleeting.
 You may find yourself feeling super inspired some days and the complete opposite on others.
 This is why it’s so important to know your why.